These are products I use in my own RV and recommend to my clients:

 The links below may be affiliate links.
 This means that if you purchase items through these links, I might earn a small commission at no extra cost to you.
 Any purchases made through these links are anonymous to me.

 Dehumidifier.
 A must-have in high-humidity locations like the pacific northwest.
-We use this hOmeLabs 1,500 square foot dehumidifier in my own RV, and it’s worked great.
+We use this hOmeLabs 1,500 square foot dehumidifier in our own RV, and it’s worked great.
 Don’t keep it too close to your pets’ water bowls, or they’ll be dry by morning.

 Happy Campers Holding Tank Treatments.
 Environmentally-friendly odor control for black and gray tanks without added perfumes or masking scents: 18 treatments or 64 treatments.
+(Not available in California.)

 Water Pressure Regulator.
 Water pressure can fluctuate wildly from park to park, and even from day to day within a park.
 A regulator can prevent water leaks and avoid costly repairs.